-9.1 Should the Consumer at any time be in default in the payment of sums due or in the performance of any of its other obligations under this Agreement and should such default continue for ten (10) days after written notice from the Seller specifying the default and demanding that the same be remedied, then the Seller may suspend service or, at its election, terminate this Agreement.
+9.1 Should the Consumer at any time be in default in the payment of sums due or in the performance of any of its other obligations under this Agreement and should such default continue for thirty (30) days after written notice from the Seller specifying the default and demanding that the same be remedied, then the Seller may suspend service or, at its election, terminate this Agreement.

+9.2 Should the Seller at any time be in default in the performance of any of its obligations under this Agreement and should such default continue for ten (10) days after written notice from the Seller specifying the default and demanding that the same be remedied, then the Consumer may, at its election, (i) notwithstanding Section 5.2 of this Agreement, arrange for any alternative means of electric power service available to Consumer under the then existing electrical industry standards and regulatory structure and Seller shall cooperate with Consumer in such arrangement of alternative service, (ii) elect rights of continuation in accordance with RS#19, and/or (iii) terminate this Agreement.

-9.2 Neither the suspension of service nor termination of the Agreement shall relieve the Consumer from the obligations (a) to pay the Minimum Monthly Bill provided for in Article V during such suspension and for the period specified in Article III, or (b) to pay the charges provided for in Article III.
+9.3 Neither the suspension of service nor termination of the Agreement shall relieve the Consumer from the obligations (a) to pay the Minimum Monthly Bill provided for in Article V during such suspension and for the period specified in Article III, or (b) to pay the charges provided for in Article III.
 Liabilities and rights of action accrued shall survive termination.